-Case 17-30904 Doc 172 Filed 09/18/17 Entered 09/18/17 15:08:26 Desc Main Document Page 13 of 20
+Case 17-30904 Doc 192 Filed 10/06/17 Entered 10/06/17 09:47:28 Desc Main Document Page 15 of 21

-Proponent believes that the liquidation value of its assets is approximately \$448,742 based on what has been liquidated to date and the schedules.
+Proponent believes that the liquidation value of its assets is approximately \$60,000.00 based on what has been liquidated to date and the schedules.
+The operating trustee continues to pay ongoing bills as they are presented, so this amount will continue to decrease.
 This does not include any realized proceeds from any ongoing litigation.
-Estimated Administrative claims total \$413,406.
+Estimated Administrative claims through Confirmation are estimated to be between \$30,000 - \$55,000.
+The amount is estimated due to ongoing litigation and unpaid U.S. Trustee fees.
 Proponent believes that the general unsecured creditors would receive little or no recovery in a Chapter 7 case, and that priority claimants will receive less than the full amount of their claims.
 On the other hand, Proponent's Plan contemplates a 10% recovery to the general unsecured claimants.
 Proponent has prepared a liquidation analysis demonstrating this result, which is appended hereto as Exhibit B. This liquidation analysis has been prepared by Proponent and counsel and has not been independently audited or certified by outside appraisers or accountants.
 Proponent does believe, however, that in light of its experience in the business, the liquidation analysis reflects a realistic valuation of its assets.
 In the context of a forced liquidation, either in the context of a Chapter 7 case or a subsequent default, only the priority claimants will likely receive full compensation on account of their claims.